 1. Quality Content

 There are hundreds of millions of websites online today with thousands more going live every day.
-Whatever your product may be, there’s likely dozens of established websites selling something identical or similar.
-One of the best ways to set yourself apart from the rest, is to create great content.
+Whatever your product may be, there are likely dozens of established websites selling something identical or similar.
+One of the best ways to set yourself apart from the rest is to create great content.

 2. Social Media

 Facebook is the third most visited website in the world.
 With more than 2 billion active users, it is symbolic of the prominent place social networking has assumed in the world today.
 What started out as a casual platform where people could stay in touch with friends and family has transformed into a vibrant forum for businesses to connect with their target audience in near real-time.

 Facebook and other networking sites such as Instagram, Twitter, and LinkedIn are therefore vital in building and protecting your online reputation.
 In fact, the lack of presence on these leading social media sites is in itself injurious to your brand.
 It reeks of a business that is out of touch with societal and technology trends.

 Once you do create your business’ social media account, ensure they are active, have a consistent posting schedule and you engage your audience by promptly responding to queries.

 3. Monitor Your Mentions

 Mentions is a term that gained popularity on Twitter.
 While it is important to keep an eye on your social media mentions, it’s just as vital for you to monitor what people are saying about you on the wider Internet.
 Given how vast the world wide web is, that may seem unrealistic.
 Fortunately, there are free tools to help you do that, perhaps the most effective being Google Alerts.